If we don’t win, you don’t pay.

 If the debtor owns real estate, you can execute on the property by obtaining a writ of execution from the court and having the sheriff or a registered process server serve the writ on the debtor.
 This will allow you to seize and sell the property to satisfy your judgment.

-But if you have another legal issue or injury claim not discussed above, we can probably help.
+But if you have another legal issue or injury claim that was not discussed above, we can probably help.
 We have convenient locations all across the State of California, including San Bernardino, Torrance, Newport Beach, and Carlsbad.
 Call Ehline Law Firm Personal Injury Attorneys, APLC, now at (213) 596-9642.

 Citations: